Last updated: 2023-08-08

 / RegistrationController

 is added to the generated code.
 This allows to add new users without authentication, either via the REST API or in the browser.
-If the user table has relations that are required, the generated code needs to be adjusted after the download.
+If the user table has relations that are required, the generated code needs to be extended after the download.

 If integration testing has been activated for the project, the BaseIT